DroidCrafterMC/DroidCrafterMC/README.md

-- 👋 Hi, I’m @DroidCrafterMC
+- 👋 Hi, I’m @DroidCrafterMC!
-- 👀 I’m interested in Minecraft Mods
+- 👀 I’m interested in Minecraft Mods!
 - 🌱 I’m currently learning Minecraft Modding
 - 💞️ I’m looking to collaborate on nothing yet...
 - 📫 How to reach me [REDACTED]
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: [REDACTED]
+- ⚡ Fun fact: I'm a ginger.

 <!---
 DroidCrafterMC/DroidCrafterMC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.